MichalPustula/Projects/games_2D/game_of_life/README.txt

 to do:

+- write methods to place and rotate shapes with wall checking

 - refactor tests after they are no longer usefull - keeping old tests as history of tdd.

 - consider if std::vector<bool> and at() method are optimal choices for data storing and acces.

 - write countNeighboursOfCell(bool state, int x, int y) method - done

--  find how to handle methods like clearGrid(), additional set functions, which are usefull for testing but should be hidden from user - release and debuggin versions?
+-  find how to handle methods like clearGrid(), additional set functions, which are usefull for testing but should be hidden from user - release and test versions?, functions that sets neighbours should be first getters for single neighbours and then replaced by countNeighboursOfCell().

 find solution to problem with polimorphism
 - there is needed the same implementation of method that in one use case